Nigel2392/go-signals/README.md

 The memory implementation of the `PubSub` interface should only be used for testing or development.

-This is not due to it having bugs, it is purely because the base go-signals package provides a very large performance benefit.
+This is not due to any known bugs or logic- issues, it is purely because **the base go-signals package provides a very large performance benefit**.

-Meaning: if you never expect to actually use a custom distributed backend, the performance penalty incurred by many different select statements, channel interactions and serialization can be completely mitigated by using the base package.
+*Meaning:* if you never expect to actually use a custom distributed backend, the performance penalty incurred by many different select statements, channel interactions and serialization can be completely mitigated by using the base package.

 ```sh